July 14, 2015

 Understanding the UCR Process and Fees

-What is the UCR?
+What Is the UCR?

-Under the Unified Carrier Registration (UCR) Plan and Agreement went into effect.
-Under this program, states collect fees from motor carriers, private motor carriers, freight forwarders, brokers and leasing companies, based on the number of qualifying commercial motor vehicles in their fleets.
+Under the Unified Carrier Registration (UCR) Plan and Agreement program, states collect fees from motor carriers, private motor carriers, freight forwarders, brokers and leasing companies, based on the number of qualifying commercial motor vehicles in their fleets.

 Each company is required to pay the UCR fee with a base state.
-If your base state doesn’t participate in the program, you are required to pay your UCR fee through a neighboring participating state.
-Currently, Arizona, Florida, Hawaii, Maryland, Nevada, New Jersey, Oregon, Vermont, Wyoming and the District of Columbia do not participate in the UCR.
+If your base state doesn’t participate in the program, you are required to pay your UCR fee through a neighboring participating state if you’re planning on going across state lines.

 Your fleet size is determined by the number of commercial motor vehicles you own or operate in interstate commerce.
 Brokers and leasing companies are required to pay the 0-2 fee tier and trailers are not included in fleet size.

 If your trucking company has some trucks that do not travel across state lines and are based in a state that does not participate in the UCR, you are not required to count those trucks as part of your fleet.

 While the fees have been changing, you can rely on Motor Carrier HQ to take care of the necessary registration for you.
 Just pick the number of trucks in your fleet, and we’ll take it from there.

 Registration for the UCR often starts on October 1st and the fee is due before January 1st of the intended year.
 However, do not get tricked by malicious companies who are trying to get you to file for the UCR when you don’t need to.